16.9 C

 Vice President JD Vance is at the center of a major White House controversy after reports tied him to the resignation of a senior national security official and an intense internal dispute over the administration’s Iran policy.

-According to multiple reports, Vance met with National Counterterrorism Center Director Joe Kent and Director of National Intelligence Tulsi Gabbard at the White House on March 16, the day before Kent announced his resignation.
+According to multiple reports, Vance met with former National Counterterrorism Center Director Joe Kent and Director of National Intelligence Tulsi Gabbard at the White House on March 16, the day before Kent announced his resignation.
 Kent was the first senior Trump administration official to step down over the Iran war, posting a public letter saying he could not “in good conscience support the ongoing war in Iran” and asserting that “Iran posed no imminent threat to our nation.”
 In a later media appearance, Kent said Vance and Gabbard had been “put in a tough spot” by Trump’s decision, adding: “I know that I put them in a tough spot.
 And that’s why I wanted to give them a heads up.”

 The disagreement stems from competing visions for the Iran campaign.
 President Donald Trump launched military operations against Iran on Feb.
 28, 2026, under the label “Operation Epic Fury.”
 Trump initially pushed for regime change and told Iranians to “take back your government” in social posts after strikes.
 But Vance later seemed to minimize regime change as a central aim during a Fox News interview, creating a visible split between his comments and earlier White House messaging.